edrone/tf2-ulmfit/README.md

       1     1     1     1     1     1     1     1     1     1]], shape=(1, 70), dtype=int32)
 ```

-The `fixed_seq_len` parameter is available not only in `SPMNumericalizer`, but also everywhere in this repo where sequence length is relevant.
-It also requires your Keras model to be built so that it expects same-length sequences as inputs (see section 5.5).
-In this guide we prefer the convenience of RaggedTensors and do not use this parameter.
+If you use the **`fixed_seq_len`** parameter in `SPMNumericalizer`, you should also ensure that any downstream layer consumes tensors with compatible shapes.
+Specifically, the encoder (see next section) needs to be built with this parameter as well.
+The demo scripts in the [examples](examples/) directory can also be run with a `--fixed-seq-len` argument.